This article contains affiliate links. Click the arrow to find out more information.

-Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission for purchases made through links in this post.
+Some of the links below are affiliate links, meaning that at no additional cost to you, I will earn a commission for purchases made through some of the links in this post.
 However, please note I only recommend products that I have verified and/or personally used.

 This post is about the ultimate 14-Day European Christmas Market Itinerary.